1979 Atlantic hurricane season: Tropical Depression One

-A tropical wave in the western Caribbean Sea situated south of Grand Cayman developed into a tropical depression on June 11.
+A tropical wave in the western Caribbean situated south of Grand Cayman developed into a tropical depression on June 11.
 Tracking generally northward, the depression passed west of Jamaica.
 On June 12, the depression peaked with maximum sustained winds of 35 mph (55 km/h) system, having never reached tropical storm status.
 The following day, it made landfall in Cuba.
 Early on June 14, the depression emerged into the western Atlantic Ocean and then moved parallel to the east coast of Florida for a few days.
 The depression made another landfall in South Carolina on June 16 and dissipated hours later.

 The slow movement of the depression to the west of Jamaica resulted in torrential rainfall, peaking at 32 in in Friendship, a city in Westmoreland Parish.
 Throughout western Jamaica, about 1,000 homes were destroyed or severely damaged, while up to 40,000 people were rendered homeless.
 The city of New Market was submerged for at least six months.
 Crops, electricity, telephones, buildings, and railways also suffered damage during the disaster.
 There were 40 deaths and approximately $27 million in damage.
 The depression also brought heavy precipitation to the Bahamas and Cuba.
 Along the East Coast of the United States, light rainfall, strong winds, and rough seas were observed.
 In South Carolina, a person went missing and was later presumed to have drowned after their boat was torn loose from its mooring.